gaurav1780/comp1010practicalClassMaterial/week 05 - classes and objects 2/practicalClassesObjects2.md

 	 * comparison criteria: volume -> surface area
 ```

 This means, primary criterion is volume and secondary criterion (only if you cannot make a decision based on volume) is surface area.
+So compare volume and return 1 or -1 if possible, and only otherwise, compare surface areas.
+Similarly, for `compareToAdvanced`, there are five levels of criteria.
 Apologies for the confusion due to the way it's written.
-Similarly, for `compareToAdvanced`, there are five levels of criteria.

 There are 20 methods you need to complete, each worth 5 marks.